michalpiasecki0/classification_flowers/README.md

 Script `src/predict.py` is responsible for interference.
 Please type in following command in command line to perform interference on some photo.

 `python src/predict.py -i <path_to_image>`

-Some example photos are located in `data/interference` folder.

 Image with confidence score and predicted flower will pop up.
 Click `Enter` to close window.

+E.g
+`python src/predict.py -i data/interference/example_1.jpg`

+Some example photos are located in `data/interference` folder.

 ## Training